Data centres beware: New report predicts imminent attacks

 “Because a server update is always a key business factor and because the attack does not fully throttle the CPU, it can remain undetected for a considerable time.
 Attackers have proven creative and can use any client or server-side attack techniques to deliver their payload and start mining away, consuming a company’s hardware resources.”

-Bitdefender says it’s time (if not already) that data centres take cryptomining attacks seriously as there are a number of potentially disastrous outcomes.
+Bitdefender says it’s time (if not already) that data centers take cryptomining attacks seriously as there are a number of potentially disastrous outcomes.

 Bitdefender says mining for cryptocurrencies puts sustained stress on the hardware components being used – specifically CPU and GPU – which may degrade their capabilities a lot faster than estimated.